+How far back can deleted text messages be recovered?
 When a text message is deleted, the message itself will disappear from the text thread.
 However, the entry is marked in the cellphone database as “deleted” and while it is inaccessible to the average user, it can be recovered for a short period.
 Over time, as the user sends and deletes text messages, the space for deleted entries will be reused and the messages that were deleted in the past will eventually become overwritten.
 This process means that a message that was deleted six months ago could quickly become unrecoverable from the device’s database.
 Also, it should be noted that during this deletion process metadata, which captures details of the message that could include transmission date, to/from names and phone numbers along with other information may not remain intact.
 The sooner the device is forensically imaged, the better.

 #4: How should text messages be produced?

 Text messages are tricky when it comes to producing them.
 There are a few complications with this medium that should be addressed as soon as the parties realize texts will be used as evidence.
 First, considering how far back a text message thread could go (potentially years), it is important to understand how large such a production could be.
 If you decide to search text messages for specific terms, do you want to include surrounding messages to provide context?
 How far back and how far forward?
 The format in which review tools look at text messages also can differ greatly.
 Is one lone document with thousands of pages addressing a single thread what is needed or just a single bubble?
 Capsicum can assist you in answering these questions and making your collection a successful one.